prototypefund/Digital_Bargeld-docs/api-merchant.rst

       // Justification for giving the tip
       justification: string;

+      // URL that the wallet should pick up the tip from,
+      // will be included in the tip_token.
+      pickup_url: string;

+      // URL that the user should be directed to after tipping,
+      // will be included in the tip_token.
+      next_url: string;
     }

   .. _TipCreateConfirmation:
   .. code-block:: tsref

     interface TipCreateConfirmation {
+      // Token that will be handed to the wallet,
+      // contains all relevant information to accept
+      // a tip.
+      tip_token: string;

       // Identifier for the tip authorization
       tip_id: HashCode;